-- 5.30 Non-market producers such as public administration, defence, health and education providing final goods or services should be partitioned into establishments using the activity classification given in Sections O, P and Q of the ISIC.
-Agencies of central government may be dispersed over the country as a whole in which case it will be necessary to distinguish different establishments for activities that are carried out in different locations. - 5.31 When a government agency supplies goods to other government agencies it should be treated as a separate establishment and classified under the appropriate heading of ISIC.
-This applies to the production of munitions or weapons, printed documents or stationery, roads or other structures, etc. A government that produces its own weapons to supply to its own armed forces is, in effect, a vertically integrated enterprise that spans two or more sections of ISIC.
-Therefore, at least one separate establishment should be distinguished in each heading.
-The same argument applies to a government printing office and other goods producers owned by government. - (h) Cleaning and maintenance of buildings and other structures: - (i) Repairing and servicing machinery and equipment; - (i) Providing security and surveillance. - 5.33 These types of services can be produced in house or can be purchased on the market from specialist service producers though, in practice, the requisite services may not be readily available in the right quantities on local markets.
+- 5.33 As noted in section B, ancillary activities require special consideration because of the different ways of recording that are recommended depending on circumstances. preliminary step, though, it is as well to review exactly what is meant by an ancillary activity.
+Essentially, they are the basic services that every enterprise needs to have in order to operate effectively.
+The sorts of services referred to include keeping records, files or accounts in written form or on computers; providing electronic and traditional written communication facilities; purchasing of materials and equipment; hiring, training, managing and paying employees; storing materials or equipment: warehousing; transporting goods or persons inside or outside the producer unit; promoting sales; cleaning and maintenance of buildings and other structures; repairing and servicing machinery and equipment; and providing security and surveillance. - These types of services can be produced in house or can be purchased on the market from specialist service producers though, in practice, the requisite services may not be readily available in the right quantities on local markets.
 When the services are produced in house, they are termed ancillary activities.
 An ancillary activity is a supporting activity undertaken within an enterprise in order to create the conditions within which the principal or secondary activities can be carried out.
 In addition, ancillary activities have certain common characteristics related to their output.
-These additional characteristics include:

-- (a) The output of an ancillary activity is not intended for use outside the enterprise. - (b) Ancillary activities typically produce outputs that are commonly found as inputs into almost any kind of productive activity; - (c) Ancillary activities produce services (and, as exceptions, goods that do not become a physical part of the output of the principal or secondary activity) as output; - (d) The value of ancillary activity output is likely to be small compared with that of the principal or secondary activities of an enterprise. - 5.34 The defining characteristics that ancillary activities support the principal and secondary activities of an enterprise and are used within the enterprise are by no means sufficient to identify an ancillary activity.
+These additional characteristics include: - a.
+The output of an ancillary activity is not intended for use outside the enterprise. - Ancillary activities typically produce outputs that are commonly found as inputs into almost any kind of productive activity; - Ancillary activities produce services (and, as exceptions, goods that do not become a physical part of the output of the principal or secondary activity) as output; - d.
+The value of ancillary activity output is likely to be small compared with that of the principal or secondary activities of an enterprise. - 5.35 The defining characteristics that ancillary activities support the principal and secondary activities of an enterprise and are used within the enterprise are by no means sufficient to identify an ancillary activity.
 There are many kinds of activities whose outputs are entirely consumed within the same enterprise but which could not possibly be considered as ancillary.
 Goods are not commonly used as inputs in the same way as services such as accounting, transportation or cleaning.
 For example, an enterprise may produce milk, all of which is processed into butter or cheese within the same enterprise.
 However, milk production cannot be considered an ancillary activity, because milk is a particular kind of input found only in special types of productive activity.
+In general,

-In general, goods that become embodied in the output of the principal or secondary activities are not outputs of ancillary activities. - 5.35 Certain activities, although common, are not so common as to be considered ancillary.
+- goods that become embodied in the output of the principal or secondary activities are not outputs of ancillary activities. - 5.36 Certain activities, although common, are not so common as to be considered ancillary.
 Many enterprises produce their own machinery and equipment, build their own structures and carry out their own research and development.
 These activities are not to be treated as ancillary, whether carried out centrally or not, as they are not found frequently and extensively in all kinds of enterprises, small as well as large.

-Recording (or not) the output of ancillary services
+Recording (or not) the output of ancillary activities